-Drizzled with vanilla glaze, you’ll love this cake for breakfast or as an afternoon treat!
+Drizzled with vanilla glaze, you’ll love this easy loaf cake for breakfast or as an afternoon treat!

 To make the cinnamon swirl, spoon half the batter into the loaf pan, smoothing with an offset spatula.
 Tap the pan sharply to reduce air bubbles.
 Sprinkle a generous layer of cinnamon-sugar over the batter.
 Spoon remaining cake batter into the pan and smooth the top with an offset spatula.

 Sprinkle the remaining cinnamon-sugar over the top of the cake batter and bake until the cake is golden and the top springs back to the touch.
 As the cake bakes, the cinnamon-sugar topping forms the same signature ripples as snickerdoodle cookies.
 Let the cake cool completely, then drizzle with vanilla butter glaze!

 This simple and delicious cinnamon swirl loaf cake tastes like snickerdoodles!
 With a cinnamon-sugar swirl and vanilla glaze, you’ll love this easy cake.

 - 1/2 tsp baking powder